-- Easiest resolution is to replace the damaged jaw. - Never try and repair a damaged jaw.
+- Easiest resolution is to replace the damaged jaw. - Never try and repair a damaged jaw by squeezing it back together with a pair pliers.
 The tension in the damaged jaw will not return simply by taking a pair of pliers and closing the jaw tighter. - Either the entire box should be replaced or the damaged jaw (assuming the wiring and other jaws are deemed safe through the rest of the inspection.)